robertwayne/axum-htmx/README.md

 }
 ```

-...`htmx` even allow arbitrary data to be sent along with the event, which we
+`htmx` also allows arbitrary data to be sent along with the event, which we
 can use via the `serde` feature flag and the `HxEvent` type.

 ```rust